FrozenNode/Laravel-Administrator/readme.md

 ),
 </pre>

 Once the bundle is installed, create a new config file in your application config called administrator.php (`application/config/administrator.php`).
 Then copy the contents of the bundle's config file (`administrator/config/administrator.php`) and put it into the application config file you just created.
-If you prefer to keep your bundle config inside the bundle, you can just change the bundle's config directly.
-However, moving this to the application config helps avoid issues when you are updating the bundle.

 ### Config